nanolith/minweb/README.md

 I find that it is easiest to use these tools in a separate build directory so that all temporary files such as section inputs / outputs or LaTeX artifacts can be contained outside of the source directory.
+This ensures that the version control system does not accidentally include extracted files.